antman9914/Tail-STEAK/README.md

 ## Datasets

 We use Deezer and Last.FM for evaluation.
-We have uploaded preprocessed data in [Quark Drive](https://pan.quark.cn/s/d97dcea27d07), please keep the provided file structure unchanged.
+We have uploaded preprocessed data in both [Quark Drive](https://pan.quark.cn/s/d97dcea27d07) and Google Drive([Deezer](https://drive.google.com/drive/folders/1xn8jrKm-cdEQxBsxKV2v5LCQsym7QtsW?usp=sharing) and [Last.FM](https://drive.google.com/drive/folders/1ayc5rT0awYfhXLo88X7WkLk0WfZRoKKR?usp=sharing)).
+Please keep the provided file structure unchanged.
 Each dataset is composed of 2 files, where `graph.txt` provides graph data, `init_emb.npy` is Node2Vec-based user ID embedding initialization.
 If you would like to use your own datasets, please refer to the data format in `graph.txt`.
 We have also provided Node2Vec-based ID embedding initialization code in `preprocess/dense_feat_extract.py`.

 ## Model Training